Monreale Cathedral

 Cathedral Main Entrance (Duomo di Monreale)

-Located on Piazza Vittorio Emanuele, the main entrance to the cathedral is easily identified by its grand portico and the impressive bronze doors by Bonanno Pisano.
-This entrance is step-free and accessible for visitors with limited mobility, though some interior areas may have uneven flooring.
-The entrance is directly opposite the town’s main square and is the primary access point for the cathedral’s nave, mosaics, and chapels.
+Located on Piazza Vittorio Emanuele II, the cathedral’s main entrance is easily identified by its grand portico and the impressive bronze doors by Bonanno Pisano.
+Facing the town’s central square, this is the primary access point to the cathedral’s nave, mosaics, and chapels.
+While the main entrance includes steps, alternative step-free access may be available via side entrances, and visitors should note that some interior areas have uneven flooring.

 Cloister Entrance (Chiostro dei Benedettini)